ivanitlearning/AWS-Associate-Courses/README.md

 Can purchase reserved capacity with a cheaper rate for a longer term commit.

 **Test note:** You can [enable Auto Scaling](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.html) with DynamoDB.
+This automates capacity management for your tables and global secondary indexes.

 ### 1.18.2.
 DynamoDB Operations, Consistency, and Performance